 - Cleaning Carpet Beetle Larvae

-The black carpet beetles are more dangerous household pests than other carpet beetles.
-They are so dangerous because they make more damages to natural fibers, carpets, furniture, and clothing.
+Black beetles are more dangerous household pests than other carpet beetles.
+They are so dangerous because they make more damage to natural fibers, carpets, furniture, and clothing.

 Carpet Beetles Infestation in Your Home